unpackdev/solgo/README.md

 **SolGo** - a robust tool crafted in Go, designed to dissect and analyze Solidity's source code.

 The parser is generated from a Solidity grammar file using **Antlr**, producing a lexer, parser, and listener using **AntlrGo**.
-This allows for the syntactic analysis of Solidity code, transforming it into a parse tree that offers offers a detailed syntactic representation of the code, allowing for intricate navigation and manipulation.
+This allows for the syntactic analysis of Solidity code, transforming it into a parse tree that offers a detailed syntactic representation of the code, allowing for intricate navigation and manipulation.

 This project is ideal for those diving into data analysis, construction of robust APIs, developing advanced analysis tools, enhancing smart contract security, and anyone keen on harnessing Go for their Solidity endeavors.